spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/05-edge.md

 ## Private Cloud Gateway-Edge (PCG-E)

 Deploying Edge Clusters requires a Private Cloud Gateway-Edge (PCG-E) to be installed on the appliances for Palette to discover the appliance and provision workload clusters on them.
 A PCG-E is Palette's on-premises component to support remote Edge devices.
-Palette PCG-E, once installed on-premises, registers itself with thePalette's SaaS portal and enables secure communications between the SaaS portal and the Edge Clusters.
+Palette PCG-E, once installed on-premises, registers itself with the Palette's SaaS portal and enables secure communications between the SaaS portal and the Edge Clusters.

 ## PaletteOS (P6OS)